astronomer/docs/learn/use-case-airflow-databricks.md

 ## Clone the project

 Clone the example project from this [Astronomer GitHub repo](https://github.com/astronomer/learn-airflow-databricks-tutorial).
-Make sure to create a file called `.env` with the contents of the `.env_example` file in the project root directory and replace the connection details with your own.
+Make sure to create a file called `.env` with the contents of the `.env_example` file in the project root directory and replace the connection details with your own. `.env` is already included in the list of files which git will ignore when creating commits (`.gitignore`).
+This is necessary to ensure that secrets stored in `.env` are not accidentally pushed to GitHub.

 In `renewable_analysis_dag.py`, replace the `DATABRICKS_LOGIN_EMAIL`, `S3_BUCKET` and `AWS_REGION` variables with your own values.
 Change the `COUNTRY` to analyze a different country.
 For available countries, refer to the source data in the `include` folder.